NVIDIA/modulus-launch/examples/cfd/stokes_mgn/README.md

 where $\mathbf{n}$ denotes the outer normal vector.

-Our goal is to train the map from the polygon geometry to the velocity and pressure field.
+Our goal is to train a MeshGraphNet to learn the map from the polygon geometry to the velocity and pressure field.
+However, sometimes data-driven models may not be able to yield reasonable predictive accuracy due to network capacity or limited dataset.
+We can fine-tune our results using PINNs when the PDE is available.

 ## Dataset